Donkobo/alx-pre_course/0x01-git/README.md

-Repo-Session on my first day of github commiting
+Repo-Session on my first day of github commiting.